-*FOOTNOTE: He has since posted those performances on this page of his website, captioned "live improvisation with the Elektron Monomachine."
-Track 4 is one of my favorites, and I did a "remix," consisting solely of lopping off the intro and cutting straight to the monster, four-note hook that first grabbed my attention: [4.7 MB .mp3].
+*FOOTNOTE: He has since posted those performances on Soundcloud, captioned "live digital synthesis with the Elektron Monomachine."
+The track "4scratch" is one of my favorites, and I did a remix, consisting solely of lopping off the intro and cutting straight to the monster, four-note hook that first grabbed my attention: [4.7 MB .mp3].

 "Synthetic Synthetic Cubism"?
 Yeah, it's a misnomer--Synthetic Cubism was essentially late, illustrational Cubism but this current work I'm doing has more in common with the early, incomprehensible Analytical phase.
 The director of a nonprofit gallery that only shows overtly political work visited the studio a couple of years ago and dismissed pieces of this ilk as "just Kandinsky" (also not a Synthetic Cubist, but close enough).
 I take that as a compliment, since last I heard Mr. K. worked with paint (with all its history and baggage) and these are entirely done with a computer, printer, scissors, and tape.
 Masquerading as somewhat stylish drawings and paintings, they are simulacra--"robot Kandinsky."
 Unlike Mike Bidlo and the appropriators, though, I'm not making facsimiles of known early Modernist works.
 I'm actually still interested in the puzzles of representing a "vortex" or "field."
 How much does that "pure" field reflect the stamp of the imaging program?
 Can that programming be circumvented or thwarted?
 What is inherently "cyber" and what belongs to the pre-technological past?
 Those are some of the issues here.